altoiddealer/--sd-webui-ar-plusplus/README.md

 - For the selected aspect ratio, the dimensions are offset equally (positively and negatively) from the average, ensuring nearest total pixel count to user's initial resolution.
 - Uses the same precision rounding method as [Stability-AI/StableSwarmUI](https://github.com/Stability-AI/StableSwarmUI/blob/4ef98019fc4796d69f0d1d2dfa487d684a748cc3/src/Utils/Utilities.cs#L573) when updating image dimensions.

-### For ideal and consistent results, first click a static 1:1 resolution value (such as 1024 x 1024, 512 x 512, etc)
+### For best results switching between aspect ratios, pick a static res value (such as 1024, etc), then press the "Lock" button to lock in an average res.

 - The calculation method works correctly in all cases
-- However, since the output values are rounded to the nearest division of 64, the mean value (average) of the input values will often change.
+- However, since the output values are rounded to the nearest division of 64, the mean value (average) of the input values will change when "Unlocked".

+### The original hidden "Calculator panel" has been replaced with an information panel:

+- Current average is displayed for reference.

+- Rounding precision can be adjusted as well, with default value of 64px.

 ---

 # Details from [the source repo](https://github.com/LEv145/--sd-webui-ar-plus) (LEv145/--sd-webui-ar-plus)

+(For reference - much of this is obsolete)

 ## Fork features